mschustereder/eeg-visualizer/README.md

 3. Start the application:
     * Execute the main.py by calling ```python main.py``` or using the IDE to run the python script.

-4. Selcet the correct streams:
+4. Select the correct streams:
     * After a short waiting period a prompt appears where one can select the correct stream for EEG, HR and RR.
 If they do not appear immediately click "Search again".

 5. Use the UI to change the parameters.